 Thanks for reading our 3-minute guide to the most common Alpha boiler problems, and fixes.

-Sick of your Alpha boiler, and want a dirt cheap Worcester boiler installed instead?
-Visit BOXT and get your price online.
+Sick of your Alpha boiler, and want a dirt-cheap Worcester boiler installed instead?
+Visit BOXT and get your fixed price online.

 Problem not listed above?

 Leave us a comment below and we’ll answer as soon as possible.